A public commitment

 No public timeline.
 No "explore."
 No content that strangers can browse.
 Your circle is the audience, and the audience is invited only.

-• After costs, 50% of remaining net profit to community causes
+• After costs, a third of remaining net profit to community causes

 • £3/month or £30/year, never adjusted arbitrarily